jaketerrito/social-network/README.md

 and notifies the model whenever there is new user input.
 The model stores user data dynamically during runtime, but writes to files when the program is closed.

+The user interface, although not the most aesthetically pleasing, is simple and is easily used with a mouse and keyboard.

 User data is stored in a file, here's an example for Bart Simpson.

      username: bart